Best Online & Hybrid Ed.D. in Higher Education Rankings

 As you might expect, salary ranges for higher education administrators vary widely.
 The highest paid private university presidents are millionaires.
 However, an average public university president may only make $400,000 per year.
 College-level and university-level administrators tend to earn much more than their junior college & community college peers.
 Administrators in technical & trade schools are at the bottom of the heap.

 - You can get a sense of regional salary numbers by examining Bureau of Labor Statistics (BLS) wage data for Postsecondary Education Administrators.
-The best salaries can often be found in California and the Northeast, but these states come with a much higher cost of living.
+The best salaries can often be found in the Northeast (especially New York) but these states come with a much higher cost of living.

 Is an Ed.D. in Higher Education Worth it?